martynk981/web-hook-scheduler/README.md

 Service consists of three applications:
 - **web-hook-scheduler**
-  API to create jobs and get status of the job
+  API to create jobs and to get the status of a job

   GET /timers/{jobId} returns job status:
   ```JSON